Skipper Translate is an automated translation tool that will translate your survey draft into another language, as available per fielding country.

 How to Translate with Skipper

+Languages to translate are limited by the fielding country; if you are planning to field in multiple countries, you must still create and launch a separate survey per country.
 On the Target Market page, make sure a second language is selected in the Language drop-down.
 If your fielding country only has one language available, proceed to the Survey Editor.

-Note: When preparing your survey for translation, it's important to note that routing logic should only be included in the main survey draft (in the researcher's language).
-The translation columns should only contain piping logic related to the text.
+Note: When preparing your survey for translation, it's important to note that routing logic should only be included in the main survey draft (in the researcher's language), and can be viewed in the Translation Table in the Survey logic column.
+All other translation columns should only contain piping logic related to the text. |

 |